RodolfoBaez/11tyDecapCms/src/blog/2025-10-20-newer-articles.md

 ---
-title: "testing to check if localhost can publish "
+title: checking to see if it works after adding .gitignore file
 description: dfafd
 author: dads
 date: 2025-10-20T18:58:05.513Z